Bike clutch – Different types explained with pros & cons

 Wet Clutch

-A wet clutch is the most common clutch type in almost all motorcycles.
+A wet clutch is the most common type of clutch found in almost all motorcycles.
 As the name suggests, the same oil is used for the engine to soak the clutch.
 This clutch’s primary benefits are its long life and efficiency.
-Another USP is that power loss due to friction is negligible.
+Another USP is that the power loss due to friction is negligible.

 Pros of wet clutch